cmotc/live-nightly/README.md

-# live-nightly
-Tools for scheduled building of livecd based tools.
+livecd projects, livecd appliances, tools for building them on a schedule